 Create Teams app package

 You need an app package, however, you plan to distribute your Microsoft Teams app.
-A valid package is a ZIP file that contains the following:
+A valid package is a ZIP file (compressed zip file) that contains the following:

 - App manifest: Describes how your app is configured, including its capabilities, required resources, and other important attributes.